eramir3/bowling/README.md

  - Maven

 # Project compilation
- - For running the project use the command
+ - For running the project go to the source folder and execute the command

  ```
  mvn spring-boot:run